 Statistical basics of Elo rating

 This graph shows that an individual's performance in a game corresponds to a random variable from this distribution.
-For example, a player with a 1800 rating "plays like a 1500" on a bad day, while on a good day, he can perform as if he was 2200.
-Usually, he plays around his typical 1800 level.
+For example, a player with an 1800 rating "plays like a 1500" on a bad day, while on a good day, he can perform as if he was 2200.
+Usually, he plays around his typical 1800-level.